 6. Eating Foods With Essential Fatty Acids

 Eating foods containing the essential fatty acids are beneficial in many ways (4).
-These foods are ideal if you want to increase the amount of oxygen in the blood stream.
-Foods with compounds like alpha-linolenic acid and linoleic acid are very useful in this regard.
+An oxygen-rich diet consisting of These foods are ideal if you want to increase the amount of oxygen in the blood stream.
+Foods with compounds like alpha-linolenici XAn omega-3 fatty acid derived from plants, such as flaxseed oil and walnut oil.
+It also shares characteristics with fatty acids in fish oil. acid and Linolenic acidi XOne of the essential omega-3 fatty acids that may reduce inflammation and prevent the development of several chronic diseases. are very useful in this regard.
 You should eat plenty of soybeans, flaxseeds and walnuts.

 7. Resorting To Deep Breathing

 When you want to take in more oxygen, resort to deep breathing techniques.
-Slow and deep breathing methods enable more oxygen to enter your lungs and get into the bloodstream eventually.
+Slow and deep breathing methods help in stress reduction enable more oxygen to enter your lungs and get into the bloodstream eventually.

 8. Quitting Drugs, Alcohol And Smoking